iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - generic compliance software
 - a narrow prompt-management tool
 - a pure Large Language Model (LLM) observability product
-- a conventional MLOps platform
+- a conventional machine-learning platform focused mainly on model deployment and monitoring
 - another dashboard-heavy AI utility

 The product is better described as: